cleesmith/storygrind/README.md

 - API keys are encrypted and stored on your computer
 - You control when AI services are accessed
 - No automatic uploads or background processing
-- StoryGrind practices digital patience 🌴 🧘🏽‍♀️ - present but not intrusive, ready but not demanding, costing nothing while it waits
+- StoryGrind practices digital patience 🌴 🧘🏽‍♀️
+  > *present but not intrusive, ready but not demanding, costing nothing while it awaits your return*

 ## Support